gtiosclub/gtios.club/tutorials/guess-the-number/part3.md

 ```
 With this function, we randomly generate a number within the range of 1-100 and assign the number to the variable `numberToGuess`. arc4random_uniform(N) is upperbound exclusive (0 - 99) so you need to add 1 to make 1 - 100.

 While this is great, we need to make sure that at the start of the app, a random number is generated.
-In order to do that, we will call the function we just created in the already existing `viewDidLoad` function in `ViewController.swift`:
+In order to do that, we will call the function we just created in the already existing `viewDidLoad` function in `ViewController.swift` like so:

 ```swift
 override func viewDidLoad() {